-Next, heat up your skillet with vegetable oil before adding the chunks of pork belly and the rest of your ingredients, if you have any.
+Next, heat your skillet with vegetable oil before adding the chunks of pork belly and the rest of your ingredients, if you have any.

-If you are also sautéing veggies or stir-frying it with rice or noodles, bear in mind that it will take around two to three minutes to sauté the pork belly separately before adding in the rest of the ingredients.
+If you are also sautéing veggies or stir-frying it with rice or noodles, bear in mind that it will take around two to three minutes to sauté the pork belly separately before adding the rest of the ingredients.

 After cleaning and pat drying the stomach, load it with chopped cucumbers, bell peppers, and radishes.
 Because this organ meat tastes mildly like pork, you can add ground pork or beef sausage for a richer pork flavor.